pingcap/docs/CONTRIBUTING.md

 In the example:

-- `<CustomContent platform="tidb">` means that the content in this tag is only applicable to TiDB and will not be dispalyed on the [TiDB Cloud documentation](https://docs.pingcap.com/tidbcloud/) website.
+- `<CustomContent platform="tidb">` means that the content in this tag is only applicable to TiDB and will not be displayed on the [TiDB Cloud documentation](https://docs.pingcap.com/tidbcloud/) website.
-- `<CustomContent platform="tidb-cloud">` means that the content in this tag is only applicable to TiDB Cloud and will not be dispalyed on the [TiDB documentation](https://docs.pingcap.com/tidb/stable) website.
+- `<CustomContent platform="tidb-cloud">` means that the content in this tag is only applicable to TiDB Cloud and will not be displayed on the [TiDB documentation](https://docs.pingcap.com/tidb/stable) website.
 - Lines that are not wrapped by `<CustomContent>` tag are applicable to both TiDB and TiDB Cloud and will be displayed on both documentation websites.

 ## Guideline for previewing EBNF diagrams